 Do I have to file an income tax return this year?

-* For income tax purposes, the concept of “resident” is different than that of Immigration, Refugees and Citizenship Canada.
+*For income tax purposes, the concept of “resident” is different than the one used by Immigration, Refugees and Citizenship Canada.
+Please consult:

 If you are planning to stay in Canada for several years to study or work after your studies, it is simpler and more advantageous for you to start completing your tax returns each year.

 All residents who file income tax returns must start with the year of their arrival in Canada.
-Accordingly, if you have been here for several years but have not yet completed any income tax returns, you must prepare those for the previous years (2016, 2015, 2014, etc.) you lived in Canada before completing those the actual year.
+Accordingly, if you lived in Canada for several years but have not yet completed any income tax returns, you must prepare those for the previous years (2018, 2017, 2016, etc.) before completing those the actual year.

 To claim the following tax credits, you must file income tax returns:

 - Solidarity tax credit

 - Carry forward to a future year some or all of the tax credits related to your tuition costs